Scalable Label Propagation for Multi-relational Learning on the Tensor Product of Graphs: Introduction

-Label propagation has been widely used for semi-supervised learning on the similarity graph of labeled and unlabeled samples \cite{szummer2001partially, zhu2002learning, zhou2003learning}.
-As illustrated in Figure \ref{TLP} (top left), label propagation propagates training labels on a graph to learn a vector $\boldsymbol{y}$ predicting the labels of each vertex.
-A generalization of label propagation on the Kronecker product of two graphs (also called bi-random walk) can infer the pairwise relations in a matrix $Y$ between the vertices from the two graphs as shown in Figure \ref{TLP} (bottom left).
+\fi \IEEEPARstart{L}{abel} propagation has been widely used for semi-supervised learning on the similarity graph of labeled and unlabeled samples \cite{szummer2001partially, zhu2002learning, zhou2003learning}.
+As illustrated in Figure \ref{TLP} (A), label propagation propagates training labels on a graph to learn a vector $\boldsymbol{y}$ predicting the labels of vertices.
+A generalization of label propagation on the Kronecker product of two graphs (also called bi-random walk) can infer the pairwise relations in a matrix $Y$ between the vertices from the two graphs as shown in Figure \ref{TLP} (B).
 This approach has been applied to aligning biological and biomedical networks \cite{singh2008global, xie2012prioritizing}.
-Similar link prediction problems on Kronecker product graphs also exist in matching images \cite{duchenne2011tensor}, collaborative filtering \cite{liu2015bipartite}, citation network analysis \cite{liu2016cross} and multi-language translation \cite{xu2016cross}.
-When applied on the tensor product of $n$ graphs to predict the matching across the $n$ graphs in an $n$-way tensor $\mathcal{Y}$ as shown in Figure \ref{TLP} (right), label propagation accomplishes $n$-way relational learning from knowledge graphs \cite{nickel2015review}.
+Similar learning problems on Kronecker product graphs also exist in link prediction \cite{kashima2009link,raymond2010fast}, matching images \cite{duchenne2011tensor}, image segmentation \cite{yang2013affinity}, collaborative filtering \cite{liu2015bipartite}, citation network analysis \cite{liu2016cross} and multi-language translation \cite{xu2016cross}.
+When applied on the tensor product of $n$ graphs to predict the matching across the $n$ graphs in an $n$-way tensor $\mathcal{Y}$ as shown in Figure \ref{TLP} (C), label propagation accomplishes $n$-way relational learning from knowledge graphs \cite{nickel2015review}.
 Label propagation on the tensor product graph explores the graph topologies for associating vertices across the graphs assuming the global relations among the vertices reveal the vertex identities \cite{xie2012prioritizing}.
-However, the tensor formulation of label propagation is only empirically scalable up to three graphs even if the graphs are sparse \cite{raymond2010fast,liu2016cross}.
-In particular, each multiplication with tensor will exponentially increase the number of non-zero entries and after several iterations, a dense tensor is expected.
+However, the tensor formulation of label propagation is computationally intensive to solve.
+Empirically, most of the existing methods are only scalable to learn 3-way relations in large graphs even if the graphs are sparse \cite{kashima2009link,liu2016cross}.
+In particular, each multiplication with tensor will exponentially increase the number of nonzero entries and after one or two iterations, a dense tensor is expected.
+The main objective of this study is to provide a principled and theoretical approximation approach, and scalable algorithms and implementations to tackle the scalability issue.
+Our contributions in this paper are summarized as follows: \begin{itemize} \item We propose a novel optimization formulation to approximate the transformation matrix in the closed-form solution of label propagation on the tensor product graph, by learning with a subset of eigen-pairs from the normalized tensor product graph.
+We provide a theoretical justification that the globally optimal solution of the optimization problem minimizes an estimation error bound of recovering the true tensor that is structured by the tensor product graph manifolds, for multiple graph alignment.
+We also provide a data-dependent error bound using the \emph{transductive Rademacher complexity} for binary hyperlink prediction. \item We develop an efficient eigenvalue selection algorithm to sequentially select the eigen-pairs from each individual normalized graph considering the global spectrum of the transformation matrix.
+We then show that the spectrum of the low-rank normalized tensor product graph constructed by the selected eigen-pairs is guaranteed to be the globally optimal solution to the proposed optimization formulation. \item We propose a Lowrank Tensor-based Label Propagation algorithm (LowrankTLP) using efficient tensor operations to compute the approximated solution based on the selected eigen-pairs from the knowledge graphs.
+We provide an efficient parallel implementation of LowrankTLP using SPLATT library \cite{splattsoftware} with shared-memory parallelism to increase the scalability by a large magnitude. \item Our work comprehensively generalizes the label propagation model proposed in \cite{zhou2003learning} on tensor product of multiple graphs in several aspects including normalized tensor product graph, regularization framework, iterative tensor-based label propagation algorithm and computation of the closed-form solution. \item We validate the effectiveness, efficiency and scalability of LowrankLTP on the simulation data by controlling the graph size and topology.
+We also demonstrate the practical use of LowrankLTP on three real datasets for hyperlink prediction and multiple graph alignment, across a large number of knowledge graphs. \end{itemize} -0.1in